 The talent shortage impacts far more than the number of qualified candidates entering your candidate pipeline.
 In reality, it’s also a major factor most hiring pros consider when deciding who they want in the hiring process.
 For example, 91.3 percent of hiring pros in our The Risks and Rewards of Hiring Overqualified Talent report say a talent shortage is likely to influence their decision to hire overqualified candidates.

-The catch is, the exponential number of overqualified candidates in the market make entry-level roles significantly more challenging to fill.
+The catch is, the exponential number of overqualified candidates in the market makes entry-level roles significantly more challenging to fill.
 In fact, according to our recent research, 70.7 percent agree with the statement, “the number of overqualified talent in today’s job market complicates filling entry-level roles.”

-In reality, the complications associated with attracting and hiring overqualified candidates starts with your job descriptions.
+In reality, the complications associated with attracting and hiring overqualified candidates start with your job descriptions.
 It’s critical you assess your job listings for details that motivate talent to apply to roles when they know they’re capable of more.
 Your job posts should show the potential for earning more money, taking on more responsibility, and reaching a higher status within a company.

 Here’s how you can craft job posts overqualified candidates will compete to apply to: